Strategy 5

 A

-BCFNJC and BC will develop a workplan to transition legal aid services for Indigenous people in BC from LSS [Now Legal Aid BC] to an Indigenous controlled entity.
+BCFNJC and BC will develop a workplan to transition legal aid services for Indigenous people in BC from Legal Aid BC to an Indigenous-controlled entity.

 Status in-progress